Shivanikanodia/attrition-prediction-unity-mlflow/README.md

-## Employee Attrition Prediction Pipeline using MLflow, Unity Catalog & SHAP.
+## Employee Attrition Prediction Pipeline using MLflow, Unity Catalog & SHAP

 *Predicting employee churn and uncovering drivers of attrition using Classification Models - XGBoost, SHAP for Explainaibility, Unity Catalog for data tracking and MLflow for model management and creating reproducible codes*.